-To use the Cross Section Slider and Final View tools
+To use the Cross Section Slider tool

-- 1. In floor plan view, click Fill Window 🔀. - 2.
-Create a Full Camera (i) view that begins on the exterior of the structure, near the kitchen, and release the mouse button in the kitchen.
-See "To create a camera view" on page 19. - 3.
+- 1. In plan view, click Fill Window ... - 2.
+Create a Full Camera view that begins on the exterior of the structure, near the kitchen, and release the mouse button in the kitchen.
+See "To create a camera view" on page 39. - 3.
 Use the Mouse-Orbit Camera tool to adjust the camera's perspective.
-If you want, you can turn off the display of the backdrop in the 3D Backdrop dialog.
-For more information, see "Backdrop Dialog" on page 378 of the Reference Manual. - 4.
-Select 3D> Cross Section Slider () to open the Cross Section Slider dialog.
+If you want, you can turn off the display of the backdrop in the Camera Specification dialog.
+For more information, see "3D Backdrop Panel" on page 425 of the Reference Manual. - 4.
+Select 3D> Cross Section Slider at to open the Cross Section Slider dialog.

-- 5. Select the flat cut line and use the Position slider to specify the location of the cutting plane.
-See "Cross Section Slider" on page 389 of the Reference Manual. - 6.
-Select 3D> Final View b to create a higher quality final view.
+5. Select the horizontal cut line and use the Position slider to specify the location of the cutting plane.
+See "Cross Section Slider" on page 419 of the Reference Manual.

-7. Be sure to Save \square your work.
+6. Be sure to Save work.